Mount Ruapehu: Holocene activity

 Lava flows that have been erupted from Ruapehu since the last glacial maximum are called the Whakapapa Formation.
 These flows all erupted between 15,000 and 2,000 years ago from a number of different craters on the summit of Ruapehu as well as from craters on the northern and southern flanks of the mountain.
+Rangataua on the southern flanks had a large lava flow between 15,000 and 10,000 years ago.

 Approximately 10,000 years ago, a series of major eruptions occurred, not just on Ruapehu, but also at the Tama Lakes between Ruapehu and Tongariro volcanoes.
 This period of intense eruptions is called the Pahoka-Mangamate event and is thought to have lasted between 200 and 400 years.
 On Ruapehu, lava was erupted from Saddle Cone—a flank crater on the northern slopes—and from another crater on the southern slopes.
 This southern crater erupted three times, and lava flows from this crater travelled nearly 14 km to the south.

 There is evidence that a sector collapse on the northwestern slopes about 9,400 years ago formed the amphitheatre that now comprises the Whakapapa skifield and left an extensive avalanche deposit on the northwestern ring plain that can still be seen today.
 Since then eruptions have been an order of magnitude lower in intensity and volume.
 Accordingly, most of the 150 km3 cone and 150 km3 ring-plain is older than 10,000 years.
 Eruptions between 10,000 and 2,500 years ago generated lava flows that all flowed into the Whakapapa amphitheatre and created the slopes of the modern skifield.

 For the past 2,000 years, activity at Ruapehu has been largely focused through a crater lake at the summit.
 Eruptive activity has typically consisted of relatively small but explosive phreatomagmatic eruptions occurring every few decades and lasting several months each.
+The eruptive record is only well understood from tephra deposits before 1950 for 1718 years from the Taupō Hatepe eruption in 232 CE.
+Over this period there are 30 assigned tephra units by composition studies to Ruapehu and in the 370 years before 1950 the mean time between these months of eruptive period was 40 years.

-In recorded history, these eruptions have occurred about 50 years apart, in 1895, 1945 and 1995–1996.
+In recorded history, these eruptions have occurred about 50 years apart, in 1895 (lahar), 1945 and 1995–1996.
 Minor phreatic or hydrothermal eruptions occur every few years on average, with notable minor eruptions occurring in 1969, 1975, and 2007.
 More than 600 eruptive events of various sizes have been documented since 1830.